getporter/nomad-mixin/README.md

       NOMAD_TOKEN: ""
 ```

-To use the mixin in an Install/Upgrade/Uninstall step, add the "nomad:jobs" to your porter.yaml file (using install here
+To use the mixin in an Install/Upgrade/Uninstall step, add the "jobs" block to your porter.yaml file (using install here
 an example):

 ```yaml